bridgeandcities/Scripts/R710-IPMI-TEMP/readme.md

 1. Enable IPMI in iDrac
 2. Install ipmitool on linux, win or mac os
-3. Run the following command to issue IPMI commands:
+3. Run the following command to issue IPMI commands from the server terminal:
 `ipmitool -I lanplus -H <iDracip> -U root -P <rootpw> <command>`